cs394-s23/SlimPossible/README.md

 # SlimPossible
 *SlimPossible* is a user-friendly application designed to help individuals log their meals and keep track of their calorie intake.
-This app allows users to maintain a record of the foods they consume throughout the day, helping them make informed decisions about their diet and achieve their health and fitness goals.
+This app allows users to maintain a record of the foods they consume throughout the day, helping them make informed decisions about their diet and achieve their health and fitness goals. <br>

 ## Table of Contents
 <details>